-The medieval castle ruins are tucked behind New Sigulda Castle, constructed in 1881 using stones from the rubble.
-Originally owned by a duke, the New Castle was used as a retreat for journalists and writers between the World Wars, and as a health center during Soviet times.
+The medieval castle ruins can be found behind a newer castle which was constructed in 1881 using stones from the rubble.
+Originally owned by a duke, the new castle was used as a retreat for journalists and writers between the World Wars, and as a health center during Soviet times.
 Today, it contains the offices of the Sigulda City Council.
-The yellow wooden house next door, once the brewery, is now an art gallery and workshop, though it might have been better served in its former capacity.
+The other buildings on the property serve as artist workshops and galleries.

 Downtown Sigulda is small, but charming and worth a wander.
 Highlights include the 15th-century Sigulda Lutheran Church and Walking Stick Square – a playful take on the area’s most popular souvenir.
 Ivy-covered Hotel Sigulda is ideally situated in the center of town, making it a great base from which to explore.